rgpihlstrom/NLP-Topic-Modeling/README.md

 <img src="https://github.com/rgpihlstrom/Project5/blob/main/images/TopicModelingPositive1.png" height="400" />

  <h5><b><u>Explination</u></b></h5>
+As stated above, Topic Modeling is part-art-part-science.
+Using topic models requires the user to augment the output from the algorithm to maximize interpretability.
+The algorithm produces clusters equal to K - the topic number specified when running.
+The output is a numerically labeled (0-K) set of clusters, along with the words that have the highest probability to be generated from each cluster.
+It is up to the user to review the words with the highest probability to “translate” the words into a coherent topic name/ theme.
+The below topics were an output of this process – part-art-part-statistics 😊 .

 <strong> - Topic 0</strong> = <b><ins>NEW FAMILY FAVORITE</ins></b> Per the pyvis graph above this was by far the most dominate topic in the positive set of reviews.
 In Studing the reveiws most associated with the topic and key words this topic can be called  as the reviews here were raving about the simliarity to real meat, great taste, great substiture for beef. <br/>
 <strong> - Topic 1</strong> = <b><ins>WORTH THE SACRIFICE</ins></b> as the reviews most associated with this topic and the dominate words correlated quality texttures, reception of price, filling, and being impressed, despite a few concerns on long/ odd ingredient lists aka (chemicals).<br/>